-The cap-and-trade system targets enterprises that have reported annual emissions for an establishment equal to or greater than 25,000 metric tons of CO_2e .
-Distributors of fossil fuels and combustibles are also subject to Québec's cap-and-trade system and must report their GHG emissions attributable to the combustion of all fuels they distribute in Québec, except for those sold to large emitters, which already declare these emissions.
-Furthermore, industrial facilities that report annual emissions equal to or greater than 10,000 metric tons of CO_2e may voluntarily register for the carbon market and thus become subject to the cap-and-trade system.
+The cap-and-trade system targets enterprises whose annual emissions for an establishment are equal to or greater than 25,000 metric tons of CO{2e} , as well as producers and importers of electricity whose GHG emissions associated with the production of this electricity are equal to or greater than 25,000 metric tons of CO{2e} annually.
+Distributors of fossil fuels and combustibles are also subject to Québec's cap-and-trade system and must declare their GHG emissions attributable to the combustion of all fuels they distribute in Québec, except for those sold to large emitters, which already declare these emissions.
+Furthermore, enterprises operating industrial facilities that report annual emissions equal to or greater than 10,000 metric tons of CO{2e} may voluntarily register for the carbon market and thus become subject to the cap-and-trade system.

-68 The WCI is a group of U.S. states and Canadian provinces that wish to adopt a common approach to fighting climate change.
+70 The WCI is a group of U.S. states and Canadian provinces that wish to adopt a common approach to fighting climate change.
 Québec has been a member since 2008.

-69 The calculation of the threshold excludes certain emissions which are listed in Section 6.6 of the Regulation respecting mandatory reporting of certain emissions of contaminants into the atmosphere.
+71 The calculation of the threshold excludes certain sources of emissions which are listed in Section 6.6 of the Regulation respecting mandatory reporting of certain emissions of contaminants into the atmosphere.